Dame Allan's School: Facilities

-A number of new classrooms were built between 2004 and 2005 to replace older facilities, with some intended specifically for the sixth form centre.
-The Sixth Form Centre was opened by Queen Elizabeth II during an official visit on 14 October 2005 and was named the Queen's Building.
+A number of classrooms were built between 2004 and 2005 to replace older facilities, with some intended specifically for the sixth form centre.
+The sixth form centre was opened by Elizabeth II during an official visit on 14 October 2005 and was named the Queen's Building.

-September 2012 saw the opening of the new nursery and junior school in Spital Tongues.
+In 2012 a nursery and junior school were opened in Spital Tongues.

-2015 saw Dame Allan's chosen as the recipient of a £250,000 grant to help fund a £500,000 project.
+In 2015, Dame Allan's was awarded £250,000 to help fund a £500,000 project.
 The grant was given by the Reece Foundation which promotes the improvement of education in engineering, technology and related subjects.
-The new facility will build on the Schools' existing master class programme.